smubashir99/automated-container-deployment-azure/README.md

- Automated Container Deployment on Microsoft Azure
+# Automated Container Deployment on Microsoft Azure

- Module: Networks and Systems Administration
+**Module:** Networks and Systems Administration
- Student: Syed Mubashir Ahmed Hashmi
+**Student:** Syed Mubashir Ahmed Hashmi
- Student ID: 20089221
+**Student ID:** 20089221

+---

-Project Title
+## Project Title

-Automated Cloud Infrastructure Deployment using Terraform, Ansible, and Docker on Microsoft Azure
+**Automated Cloud Infrastructure Deployment using Terraform, Ansible, and Docker on Microsoft Azure**

+---

-Project Goal
+## Project Goal

 Build a complete cloud automation pipeline that automatically:

-Creates infrastructure
+- Creates infrastructure

-Configures a virtual machine
+- Configures a virtual machine

-Deploys a containerized web application
+- Deploys a containerized web application

-Makes the application accessible in a browser
+- Makes the application accessible in a browser

-All processes are fully automated using Infrastructure as Code and configuration management.
+All processes are fully automated using **Infrastructure as Code** and **configuration management**.

+---

-Overview
+## Overview

 This project demonstrates a real-world cloud automation system that provisions infrastructure, configures a server, and deploys a web application automatically on Microsoft Azure.

-The entire setup was completed on a Windows environment using free and open-source tools including:
+The entire setup was completed on a **Windows environment** using free and open-source tools including:

-Terraform
+- Terraform

-Ansible
+- Ansible

-Docker
+- Docker

-Node.js
+- Node.js

-Azure CLI
+- Azure CLI

-GitHub
+- GitHub

-The system eliminates manual setup and ensures consistent, repeatable deployments.
+The system eliminates manual setup and ensures **consistent, repeatable deployments**.

+---

-Automation Pipeline
+## Automation Pipeline

 Windows Machine → Terraform → Azure Virtual Machine → Ansible → Docker Container → Browser

+---

-Tools and Purpose
+## Tools and Purpose

-Terraform
+### Terraform
 Creates Azure infrastructure including:

-Resource Group
+- Resource Group

-Virtual Network
+- Virtual Network

-Subnet
+- Subnet

-Network Security Group
+- Network Security Group

-Public IP
+- Public IP

-Linux Virtual Machine
+- Linux Virtual Machine

-Ansible
+### Ansible
 Connects to the Azure virtual machine via SSH and:

-Installs Docker
+- Installs Docker

-Configures system packages
+- Configures system packages

-Deploys application container
+- Deploys application container

-Docker + Node.js
+### Docker + Node.js

-Runs the web application inside a lightweight containerized environment and ensures consistent runtime across deployments.
+Runs the web application inside a **lightweight containerized environment**, ensuring consistent runtime across deployments.

-Azure CLI
+### Azure CLI
 Authenticates with Azure and allows Terraform to interact with cloud resources.

-Git and GitHub
+### Git and GitHub
 Used for version control, project storage, and tracking deployment changes.

+---

- Step-by-Step Setup and Commands
+## Step-by-Step Setup and Commands

-1️ Generate SSH Key (Windows PowerShell)
+### 1️ Generate SSH Key (Windows PowerShell)

 This key allows secure connection to the Azure virtual machine.